Resources

 If you want to watch a States meeting from the Public Gallery of the Royal Court, here’s what you need to know:

-1. States meetings usually run from 9.30am to 12.30pm and 2.30pm to 5.30pm.
-Visitors are allowed to enter the Public Gallery at any point while the States is in session, you don’t have to be there from the beginning.
+1. States meetings take place every three weeks or so – dates for the next few months are here.
+Meetings start at 9.30am and run to 12.30pm, then after lunch from 2.30pm to 5.30pm.
+Visitors are allowed to enter and leave the public gallery at any point while the States is in session, you don’t have to be there from the beginning.

-2. To find the Gallery, go to the new entrance to the Royal Court building in St James Street (revolving door).
+2. To find the gallery, go to the new entrance to the Royal Court building in St James Street (revolving door).
 Tell Security you’ve come to watch the States meeting and ask them to direct you.
+Or watch the gov.gg ‘How to access the States chamber’ video.

 4. If the States is in session you will see the Presiding Officer (usually the Bailiff or the Deputy Bailiff) across the chamber in front of you.
 It is polite to acknowledge the Presiding Officer by pausing briefly and bowing your head slightly.
 But don’t worry if you forget, he or she won’t mind.